top of page

 Therefore, any submarine cable owner concerned about the possibility of greenwashing lawsuits needs to take a critical look at their public statements and marketing campaigns to ensure that there is evidence and data to support their claims.
 Promoting transparency, accountability and genuine environmental responsibility is essential to effectively combat greenwashing in the submarine cable industry.

 Further developments in the legal arena ensure that any company that engages in greenwashing may find itself in a difficult position to defend its reputation or even its business continuity.
-First, many countries have enacted legislation that penalizes misleading environmental claims and requires companies to report on the environmental and social impacts of their business activities, as well as the business impact of their environmental, social and governance (ESG) efforts and initiatives, such as the Corporate Sustainability Reporting Directive (CSRD) in the European Union, which has come into force in early 2023.
+First, many countries have enacted legislation that penalizes misleading environmental claims and requires companies to report on the environmental and social impacts of their business activities, as well as the business impact of their environmental, social and governance (ESG) efforts and initiatives, such as the Corporate Sustainability Reporting Directive (CSRD) in the European Union, which came into force in early 2023.

-In addition, there is a trend to legislate against SLAPPs (Strategic Lawsuits Against Public Participation) or procédures bâillons, those lawsuits designed to censor, intimidate, and silence critics by burdening them with the costs of legal defense until they cease their criticism or opposition.
+In addition, there is a trend to legislate against SLAPPs (Strategic Lawsuits Against Public Participation) or procédures bâillons, those lawsuits designed to censor, intimidate, and silence critics by burdening them with the costs of legal defence until they cease their criticism or opposition.
 This is a litigation confrontation strategy that some environmental groups have faced when denouncing greenwashing practices.
 In late 2022, the solicitors' regulator in England & Wales warned them that they should guard against getting involved in abusive litigation aimed at silencing legitimate critics, a clear message that law firms need to do more about SLAPPs.

 Last, in countries that have ratified the UNECE Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters, also known as the Aarhus Convention, any environmental defender can seek help from the United Nations Special Rapporteur under its Article 3(8), which requires states to "ensure that persons exercising their rights in conformity with the provisions of this Convention shall not be penalized, persecuted or harassed in any way for their involvement.".
 The usual political pressure through press releases and media statements by the environmental defenders is complemented by this rapid response mechanism that goes beyond the national level.

 In summary, the submarine cable community should be aware of these developments and seek to avoid making the same mistakes as other industries.
-Dishonest practices that have undermined global sustainability are now under increased public scrutiny.
+Dishonest practices that have undermined global sustainability are now subject to increased public scrutiny.
 Ensuring a healthy industry also means proactively ensuring that environmental labels and claims are robust, transparent, reliable and consistent with each company's actual global environmental commitments

 1. KlimaAllianz v.
 FIFA, Swiss Commission for Fairness, 6 July, 2023. https://www.faire-werbung.ch/wp-content/uploads/2023/08/No_188_22.pdf